facebook/create-react-app/README.md

 * Language extras beyond ES6 like the object spread operator
 * A dev server that lints for common errors
 * Import css and image files directly from JavaScript
-* Autoprefixed CSS, so you don't need `-webkit` prefixes
+* Autoprefixed CSS, so you don't need `-webkit` or other prefixes
 * A `build` script to bundle js, css, and images for production, with sourcemaps

 **The feature set is intentionally limited**.
 It doesn’t support advanced features such as server rendering or CSS modules.
 Currently, it doesn’t support testing either.
 The tool is also **non-configurable** because it is hard to provide a cohesive experience and easy updates across a set of tools when the user can tweak anything.